ashwini2004/CodeForces-Bookmarker/README.md

 This is a basic Chrome Extension base template for starting new projects off of initialized with a MIT license.

 ## Features
-- .Easy bookmarking: Make it easy for users to bookmark problems on Codeforces.
+- Easy bookmarking: Make it easy for users to bookmark problems on Codeforces.
 This could be achieved by adding a button to the Codeforces problem page that users can click to bookmark the problem.
-- .Organize bookmarks: Allow users to organize their bookmarks in a way that makes sense to them.
+- Organize bookmarks: Allow users to organize their bookmarks in a way that makes sense to them.
 This could be done by allowing users to create folders or tags for their bookmarks.
-- .Quick access: Make it easy for users to access their bookmarks.
+- Quick access: Make it easy for users to access their bookmarks.
 This could be done by adding a button to the Chrome toolbar that opens a dropdown menu with all of the user's bookmarks.

 ## Author
 First Last